 Preheat oven to 350 degrees F. Line a 12 count standard muffin pan with paper liners, or grease liberally with butter.
 Set aside.

-Sift and whisk flour, baking soda, and cinnamon into a bowl, to incorporate well.
+Sift and whisk flour, baking soda, salt and cinnamon into a bowl, to incorporate well.
 Set aside.

 Cream the butter and sugar with a hand held mixer, or using a stand mixer with the paddle attachment.
 Add the vanilla and egg and mix well, scraping down the sides and mixing again to incorporate well.